27 Life Skills That Should Be Taught in Schools But Are Not

 18. Personal Safety and Emergency Preparedness

-Personal safety and emergency preparedness are essential life skills that are frequently overlooked in school curriculums.
+Personal safety and emergency preparedness are vital life skills that help students respond effectively to unexpected situations.

-Understanding local emergency services boosts their confidence in handling distressing situations.
+Understanding local emergency services builds confidence and quick decision-making.

 19. Cultural Awareness and Etiquette